-- CO 1. understand basic principles of primary and secondary metabolite production by the microorganisms, - CO 2. understand regulation of fermentation processes and upstreaming and downstreaming - CO 3. learn about production of secondary metabolites like penicillin, streptomycin, and tetracycline, amino acids, vitamins, hormones, organic acids, microbial beverages like beer, and wine - CO 4. learn about use of microorganisms as probiotics and the role of nutraceuticals in human health, waste utilization to generate biofuels and biogas.
+- CO 1.
+Understand basic principles of primary and secondary metabolite production by the microorganisms, - CO 2.
+Understand regulation of fermentation processes and upstreaming and downstreaming - CO 3.
+Acquire knowledge of production of secondary metabolites like penicillin, streptomycin, and tetracycline, amino acids, vitamins, hormones, organic acids, microbial beverages like beer, and wine - CO 4.
+Know usee of microorganisms as probiotics and the role of nutraceuticals in human health, waste utilization to generate biofuels and biogas.